NextDotID/aragog/book/validate_trait/technical_notes.md

 This is caused by the `Validate` method `validations` already being built and called by the derive macro.

 > Try using explicit names for your custom validation methods

+If your objective is to call the validations of a compound object implementing `Validate` use the `call_validations` operation.

 ## Direct implementation